jdjakub/phd-thesis/ch-background.md

 The classic essay by \textcite{PLrev} distinguishes the *languages* and *systems* paradigms in programming research. *Languages* are formal mathematical models of syntax and semantics; researchers might ask what an expression *means* and include code samples in papers. *Systems,* in contrast, are running pieces of software whose current state changes according to the effects of program code.
 Researchers studying systems are likely to be more concerned with what code *does* to a running system in a specific state instead of the more abstract language properties.

-The topic of this thesis, and many of the examples we will use to illustrate concepts, rely on understanding this distinction and only make sense within the systems paradigm.
+The topic of this dissertation, and many of the examples we will use to illustrate concepts, rely on understanding this distinction and only make sense within the systems paradigm.
 Therefore we shift our attention from *programming languages* to the more general notion of "software that enables programming"---in other words, *programming systems*.

 \pagebreak